mohliyet/ton_projects/Class01.md

 2. **Physical vs Digital**: Physical money is tangible, like coins and banknotes.
 Digital money exists electronically, like cryptocurrencies or digital wallets.
 3. **Private Sector vs Central Bank**: Money can be issued by the private sector (like banknotes in the past or cryptocurrencies today) or by a central bank (like modern-day coins and banknotes).
 4. **Widely Accessible vs Wholesale**: Some forms of money are widely accessible to the public (like cash or bank deposits), while others are only accessible to certain financial institutions (like central bank reserves).
+## Early Cryptographic Digital Currencies

+- **DigiCash (David Chaum) - 1989**: One of the earliest attempts at creating a digital currency, DigiCash was notable for its use of cryptography to ensure privacy.

+- **Mondex (National Westminster Bank) - 1993**: A smart card electronic cash system, Mondex allowed for money transfers between cards without the need for a bank.

+- **CyberCash (Lynch, Melton, Crocker & Wilson) - 1994**: CyberCash provided secure electronic transaction services, allowing for the transfer of money on the internet.

+- **E-gold (Gold and Silver Reserve) - 1996**: E-gold was a digital gold currency backed by physical gold.
+Users could open an account on the E-gold website and then transfer E-gold to other users.

+- **Hashcash (Adam Back) - 1997**: Hashcash is a proof-of-work system used to limit email spam and denial-of-service attacks.
+It was an influence on the development of Bitcoin.

+- **Bit Gold (Nick Szabo) - 1998**: Bit Gold was a proposal for a decentralized digital currency.
+While Bit Gold was never implemented, it has been called a direct precursor to the Bitcoin architecture.

+- **B-Money (Wei Dai) - 1998**: B-Money was an early proposal for an "anonymous, distributed electronic cash system".
+It was another influence on the development of Bitcoin.

+- **Lucre (Ben Laurie) - 1999**: Lucre is an implementation of anonymous electronic cash.
+It was designed to be a practical system that is highly secure and efficient.